Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

-The formal deformation spaces ${\got D}$, ${\got D}_-$, and ${\got D}_+$ pertain naturally to the study of integral models in mixed characteristic $(0,2)$ of the simplest cases of unitary, symplectic, and hermitian orthogonal (respectively) Shimura varieties of PEL type.
-Shimura varieties of PEL type are moduli spaces of polarized abelian schemes endowed with suitable ${\bf Z}$-algebras of endomorphisms and with level structures and this explains the {\it PEL type} terminology (see [40], [26], [25], and [29]).
+The formal deformation spaces ${\got D}$, ${\got D}_-$, and ${\got D}_+$ pertain naturally to the study of integral models in mixed characteristic $(0,2)$ of the simplest cases of {\it unitary}, {\it symplectic}, and {\it hermitian orthogonal} (respectively) {\it Shimura varieties} of {\it PEL type}.
+Shimura varieties of PEL type are moduli spaces of polarized abelian schemes endowed with suitable ${\bf Z}$-algebras of endomorphisms and with level structures and this explains the PEL type terminology (see [44], [27], [26], and [30]).

-Shimura varieties of PEL type are the simplest examples of Shimura varieties of abelian type (see [30]).
+Shimura varieties of PEL type are the simplest examples of Shimura varieties of abelian type (see [31]).
 The understanding of the zeta functions of Shimura varieties of abelian type depends on a good theory of their integral models.
-Such a theory was obtained in [38] for cases of good reduction with respect to primes of characteristic at least $5$.
-But for refined applications to zeta functions one needs also a good theory in mixed characteristic $(0,p)$, with $p\in\{2,3\}$.
-As in future work we will present a complete theory of good reductions for $p=3$, we report here on recent progress for $p=2$.
+Such a theory was obtained in [39] and [41] (resp. in [42] and [24]) for cases of good reduction with respect to primes of characteristic at least $5$ (resp. at least $3$).
+But for refined applications to zeta functions one needs also a good theory in mixed characteristic $(0,2)$.
+Therefore we report here on recent progress towards such a theory.

 {\bf 1.2.
-Previous results.} Let ${\bf Z}_{(2)}$ be the localization of ${\bf Z}$ with respect to the prime $2$.
-The previous status of the existence of smooth integral models of quotients of Shimura varieties of PEL type in mixed characteristic $(0,2)$ can be summarized as follows.
+Previous works.} Let ${\bf Z}_{(2)}$ be the localization of ${\bf Z}$ at the prime ideal $2{\bf Z}$.
+The previous status of the existence of smooth integral models of quotients of Shimura varieties of PEL (or even abelian) type in mixed characteristic $(0,2)$ can be summarized as follows.

-{\bf 1.2.1.} Mumford proved the existence of the moduli ${\bf Z}_{(2)}$-scheme $\Ma_{n,1,l}$ that parametrizes principally polarized abelian schemes over ${\bf Z}_{(2)}$-schemes which are of relative dimension $n$ and which are endowed with a level-$l$ symplectic similitude structure (see [33, Thms.
-7.9 and 7.10]); here $n\in{\bf N}$ and $l\in 1+2{\bf N}$.
+{\bf 1.2.1.} Mumford proved the existence of the moduli ${\bf Z}_{(2)}$-scheme $\Ma_{n,1,l}$ that parametrizes principally polarized abelian schemes over ${\bf Z}_{(2)}$-schemes which are of relative dimension $n$ and which are endowed with a level-$l$ symplectic similitude structure (see [34, Thms.
+7.9 and 7.10]); here $n\in{\bf N}^{\ast}$ and $l\in 1+2{\bf N}^{\ast}$.
 The proof uses geometric invariant theory and standard deformations of abelian varieties.
 Artin's algebraization method can recover Mumford's result (see [1], [2], and [15, Ch.
-I, Subsection 4.11]).
+I, Subsect.
+4.11]).